 Course disciplines in the Entertainment Studies Program span subject areas such as Business and Management of Entertainment, Film & TV Development, Producing, Directing, Acting, Cinematography, Post-Production, Film Scoring, Independent Music Production, and Music Business.
 Our courses and certificate programs offer students the opportunity to learn from highly qualified practitioners who are passionate about teaching.
 Job Description

 Applications to teach are accepted throughout the year in order to fill immediate program needs and to increase the depth of the instructor pool, but interviews will only be scheduled with qualified applicants who can fill anticipated openings.

 Post-Production and/or Visual Effects Instructor Search Qualified applicants possessing teaching experience and professional experience in the following area(s) are encouraged to apply: -Media Post-Production -Editing on AVID Media Composer -Editing on Adobe Premiere Pro -Sound Editing for Film in Pro-Tools -Sound Mixing for Film in Pro-Tools -Visual Effects -Color Correction

 All instructors should have current or recent professional experience in at least one of these areas so that they can help students understand and navigate the evolving landscape of Post-Production for Film and Television today.

-Classes are offered online or in person (remotely via Zoom during the pandemic).
-Classes held in person/remotely via Zoom meet once a week for 11 weeks, typically evenings from 7-10pm.
+Classes are offered online, in person, or remotely via Zoom.
+Classes held in person and remotely meet once a week for 11 weeks, typically evenings from 7-10pm.
 Online classes are asynchronous (no live interaction) and deadline-driven.
-All in person/remote via Zoom courses use an online course support platform for distributing course materials, syllabi, assignments, and feedback.
+In person, remote, and online courses use an online course support platform for distributing course materials, syllabi, assignments, and feedback.
+Instructor Duties

 Develop or update course syllabus to meet campus approval requirements, in consultation with the UCLA Extension Program Director and Program Manager.